[Updated September 20, 2022]

 Located just inside Great Smoky Mountains National Park, the Deep Creek Campground is tucked along the popular creek, which is famed for both its beauty and recreational opportunities.

-Deep Creek is open to tubing (which happens in abundance every summer) and backcountry fishing.
+Deep Creek is a great place for tubing (which happens in abundance every summer) and backcountry fishing.

 There are also great hiking trails along it, including a 3-waterfall hike that is ridiculously beautiful and relatively easy.